TheLion-ai/loma_dataset/README.md

 ## Features

 - 🏥 **Medical-focused**: Optimized for medical Q&A data and terminology
-- 🔍 **Vector Search**: Advanced similarity search using medical text embeddings
+- 🔍 **Vector Search**: Advanced similarity search using L2 normalized medical text embeddings
 - 📊 **SQLite/libSQL**: Efficient database storage with full-text search
 - 🚀 **ONNX Optimized**: Fast inference using quantized ONNX models
+- 🤗 **Sentence Transformers**: Easy-to-use sentence-transformers integration with auto-fallback
 - 📦 **Easy to Use**: Simple API for data processing and retrieval
 - 🔧 **Configurable**: Flexible configuration for different use cases
+- ⚡ **L2 Normalized**: All embeddings are automatically L2 normalized for optimal cosine similarity

 ## Installation